Landis, Dennis

 Marilyn Richards

-Marilyn Richards is a lifelong Unitarian Universalist.
-She graduated from Wilson College in Chambersburg, Pennsylvania.
-She has been a computer programmer and has taught international folk dancing at the Massachusetts Institute of Technology.
-At present she is a Unitarian Universalist seminarian at Andover Newton Theological school and the Intern at the First Church Unitarian Universalist in Milford, Massachusetts.
+Marilyn Richards is a life-long Unitarian Universalist.
+She graduated from Wilson College in Chambersburg, PA, and was a computer programmer and teacher of international folk dancing at MIT prior to enrolling at Andover Newton Theological School.
+She wrote her biography of Rammohun Roy while studying there and serving an internship at the First Church UU in Milford, MA.

 Articles: Rammohun Roy